-- The development plan and learning pathway of the finance official should be reflected in his or her annual performance agreement to ensure that existing competency gaps are met within the prescribed timeframes; - New candidates applying for the position of a financial official must have their competencies assessed in accordance with the Regulations prior to their appointment.
+The development plan and learning pathway of the head of Supply Chain and a Supply Chain senior manager should be reflected in his or her annual performance agreement to ensure that existing competency gaps are met within the prescribed timeframes; New candidates applying for the position of the head of a Supply Chain or a Supply Chain senior manager must have their competencies assessed in accordance with the Regulations prior to their appointment.
 Any advert to invite applications for this position should make reference to the required competencies for this position.